temuccio/simple-thermostat/README.md

   - `temperature`: _bool_ (Default to `false`)
   - `state`: _bool_ (Default to `false`)
 - `control` _object|array_ (From 0.27)

   - `hvac|fan|preset|swing` _object|bool_: The key of the mode type (hvac, preset, fan, swing)
     - `_name` _string_: Override the name of the mode type
     - `_hide_when_off` _bool_: Hides the mode type selection row when the entity is off.
 Defaults to false shown
     - `{mode}` _string_: Name of mode type to control
       - `name` _string|bool_: Specify a custom name or set to `false` to show only the icon
       - `icon` _string|bool_: Specify a custom icon or set to `false` to not show icon
+      - `order`: _number_: Order of the control in the list.
+If not set, show default order.

 - `sensors` _array|false_
   - `entity` _string_: A sensor value entity id
   - `name` _string_: Specify a sensor name to use instead of the default friendly_name